fearherbs1/FearThree-Macropad/README.md

 ![](https://i.imgur.com/jRC7ozp.png)

-Then using a paperclip or some tweasers, quicky short the RST and GND pins on the pro micro twice.
+Then using a paperclip or some tweasers, quicky short the RST and GND pins on the pro micro twice while it is pluged into your computer.
+This should allow QMK toolbox to flash the firmware.
 It may not work and qmk toolbox may show `Acess denied`.
-If this happenes, just keep shorting those pins untill it works.
+If this happenes, just keep shorting those pins, retrying the process until it works.